redsanket/spark/external/storm/guide/troubleshooting/index.rst

 Disk Load
 #########

-- Workers heartbeat through ZooKeeper to Nimbus.
-When many workers are alive, this puts tremendous load on ZooKeeper.
-Heavy disk load means anything using the ZooKeeper cluster slows down and things start timing out or becoming slow and unresponsive.
-  - Mitigations:
-    - Mount disk with no-barrier (Good improvement while on ``ext3``)
-    - Add ``-Dzookeeper.forceSync=no`` to ``zookeeper_server.jvm_args`` and you will see a major improvement.
 - Cleaning up many huge old data logs at once can peg the disk unless spaced out.
   - Wrote custom purge script available in dist package ``zkp_txnlogs_cleanup``.
   - Migrated to RHEL6 ext4 (slowed down ZooKeeper until "forceSync=no" was used).